 A joint investigation by 11 European media outlets, led by the investigative platforms Follow the Money and CORRECTIV, documents the importance of collaborative research with European universities to China's plans for its own advancement.
 In Germany, DW, the Süddeutsche Zeitung and Deutschlandfunk were part of the journalistic project.
 We discovered that German scientists have collaborated closely with colleagues affiliated with the Chinese military.
 Almost 350 joint studies attest to this, many of them in sensitive fields like artificial intelligence and quantum science that will decide the future of warfare.

-For the next stage of the investigation, DW and its partners scrutinized the publicly available data of a number of top Chinese scientists, who — like the physicist — had been in Germany for an extended period during the past 10 years, and who were conducting research in the fields of mathematics, computer science, natural sciences and technology.
+For the next stage of the investigation, DW and its partners scrutinized the publicly available data of a number of top Chinese scientists, who — like the female physicist — had been in Germany for an extended period during the past 10 years, and who were conducting research in the fields of mathematics, computer science, natural sciences and technology.
 With the help of the Center for Security and Emerging Technology at Georgetown University in Washington D.C., we identified 80 people.

 We then analyzed 26 particularly striking profiles in detail.
 All of these scientists now work at elite universities that cooperate particularly closely with the military.
 Twenty-two of them were, like the physicist, brought back via the Thousand Talents Plan.
 Twelve of them had a fellowship from the Humboldt Foundation, a renowned state-funded body that supports academic research.